 It is a learning process for you as well

-Its easy to be closed off to new ideas and get too carried away trying to get our teens to fulfil our dreams through them.
-Little do we as parents understand the true importance of teenage years of an individual.
-It shapes not just their core values but it also helps them discover what they love doing!
-Being open to newness is a very important aspect of parenting a teenager because it is important to understand that they are a totally different person from us and deserve the same respect we’d give them regardless of their choices being different from what we consider the normative.
+It’s easy to be closed off to new ideas and get too carried away trying to get our teens to fulfill our dreams through them.
+Little do we, as parents, understand the true importance of the teenage years of an individual.
+It shapes not just their core values, but it also helps them discover what they love doing!
+Being open to newness is a very important aspect of parenting a teenager because it is important to understand that they are a totally different person from us and deserve the same respect we’d give them regardless of their choices being different from what we consider normative.

 Personality helps shapes career

-Understanding personality development for kids not only helps in keeping them happy and content but it also helps in them figuring out what they would love to do one day.
-Research based on child psychology would show you that when your job doesn’t match your personality it negatively affects one and leads to a sense of cognitive dissonance or a mismatch between what they want to do and what they are doing which leads to negative mental health and dissatisfaction on the job front.
+Understanding personality development for kids not only helps in keeping them happy and content, but it also helps them figure out what they would love to do one day.
+Research based on child psychology would show you that when your job doesn’t match your personality, it negatively affects one and leads to a sense of cognitive dissonance or a mismatch between what they want to do and what they are doing, which leads to negative mental health and dissatisfaction on the job front.
 For example, an individual who is introverted and more on the creative side would hate being a doctor or a salesman who would have to meet and talk to different people all day.